tsharma017/Quant_Finance_BootCamp_Project/README.md

 This shows that model assumptions significantly affect risk estimates, and non-parametric methods may be safer in real markets.

-Mini Project 3 – Black-Scholes Option Pricing
+Mini Project 3 – Black-Scholes Option Pricing:

 I simulated how the price and rate of change (delta) of European call and put options change with time to expiration and spot price, using the Black-Scholes model.

 Why: To visually understand how option prices behave as market variables change.